 Meanwhile, it can be quite expensive to sell on the Amazon platform.

-For example, Amazon typically takes 15% of your top line revenue right off the bat.
+For example, Amazon typically takes 15% of your top line revenue right off the bat as Amazon selling fees.
 If your margins are only 30%, that means that you only have 15% leftover to play with.

 With such low profit margins, any minor slip up can ruin your business.